Cupping: Is the Headline Making Therapy Right for You?

 Women who are pregnant should avoid cupping to the abdomen, low back and inner thigh.

-Note: All treatments offered by our Registered Massage Therapists are listed as massage therapy on the receipt and should be eligible for full or partial coverage with most insurance plans.
+Note: All treatments offered by our Registered Massage Therapists are listed as massage therapy.
+Services may be covered under third-party insurance plans.
+Contact your insurer for coverage details.